-As of September 30, 2020, the Company had cash, cash equivalents and marketable securities totaling \$161.3\$ million.
-The Company believes its cash, cash equivalents and marketable securities are sufficient to fund the Company's operating plan into 2022.
-The Company's future liquidity and capital resource needs could be impacted by numerous factors, including but not limited to, funding requirements associated with the continued development of seladelpar and other internal programs, or the incurrence of costs associated with potential collaborations or licensing arrangements.
-The Company has historically obtained and, expects to obtain additional financing to fund its business strategy through future equity offerings; debt financing; one or more possible licenses, collaborations or other similar arrangements with respect to development and/or commercialization rights of the Company's product candidates; or a combination of the above.
+As of March 31, 2021, the Company had cash, cash equivalents and marketable securities totaling\$125.5 million.
+As the Company continues to advance its clinical studies of seladelpar, the Company believes these funds are sufficient to fund the Company's current operating plan into mid-2022.
+The Company has historically obtained, and expects to obtain in the future additional financing to fund its business strategy through: future equity offerings; debt financing; one or more possible licenses, collaborations or other similar arrangements with respect to development and/or commercialization rights of the Company's product candidates; or a combination of the above.
 It is unclear if or when any such transactions will occur, on satisfactory terms or at all.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and its ability to pursue its business strategies.
 If adequate funds are not available to the Company, it could have a material adverse effect on the Company's business, results of operations, and financial condition.
+Market volatility resulting from the global novel coronavirus disease (COVID-19) pandemic or other factors could also adversely impact the Company's ability to access capital when and as needed.
+Failure to raise sufficient capital when needed could require the Company to significantly delay, scale back or discontinue one or more of the its product development programs, commercialization efforts, or other aspects of its business plans, and the Company's operating results and financial condition would be adversely affected.